Washington, North Carolina: Arts and culture

 Washington has a range of historical buildings and landmarks, with some dating back to colonial and Victorian eras.
-Historic sites include the Bank of Washington, West End Branch, Beaufort County Courthouse, Bowers-Tripp House, North Market Street Historic District, Rosedale, Washington Historic District, and Zion Episcopal Church are listed on the National Register of Historic Places.
+Historic sites include the Bank of Washington, West End Branch, Beaufort County Courthouse, Bowers–Tripp House, North Market Street Historic District, Rosedale, Washington Historic District, and Zion Episcopal Church are listed on the National Register of Historic Places.

 A Farmer's and Artisan's Market is held regularly on the town's green areas on the waterfront.

+Bug House Park was home to the Washington Field Museum, which closed at the beginning of World War II.

 The North Carolina Estuarium along the Pamlico River holds more than 200 scientific and historic exhibits relating to the ecology of North Carolina's estuaries, the Tar-Pamlico River and Pamlico Sound.
 The Estuarium also includes a 3/4 mile boardwalk along the Pamlico River.

 The Turnage Theatre, a restored building with a historic vaudeville theater and movie theater, reopened in the downtown area in 2014 and hosts plays and other live entertainment.
 Between 1993 and 2017 a downtown music and art festival called "Music in the Streets" was held every third Friday during summer to attract people to downtown shops and restaurants.

 A cannonbalI from the Union attack on Washington during the American Civil War is displayed in an attorney's office on Water Street, and many nearby towns also contain Civil War artifacts and museums.
 Civil War re-enactors meet in the outskirts of Washington every year.

 BHM Regional Library operates the Washington Public Library.